Updated April 24, 2026

 median annual salary

-You'll spend $25k average and 2.3 years to start earning $89k — that's 4 months to pay back your training costs, making this one of the faster payback periods in health care imaging.
+You'll spend $16k-$34k and 2.3 years to start earning $89k — that's roughly 4-8 months to pay back your training costs, faster than most health care careers requiring associate degrees.

 Salaries vary by location and setting.
 Ultrasound Technicians in metropolitan areas and specialty practices typically earn more than the national median.